Beautiful mountain view on the trail to Everest Base Camp, Khumbu region, Nepal 2026

 Trek to Namche Bazaar (3,440m/11,290ft)

 Today features a long but rewarding trek as we continue our descent.
 From Pheriche, we’ll follow the Imja Khola valley down to Pangboche, then to Tengboche.
 We’ll notice the air becoming richer with oxygen as we descend, and vegetation gradually returning to the landscape.
 An easy downhill trek through forests, suspension bridges and alongside mountain ridges will get you to Namche Bazaar.
-Upon reaching here in about six hours, you will feel like you are back to the society after your ordeal with wilderness.
+Reaching Namche after days above 4,000m feels like returning to civilisation.
+Hot showers, proper coffee, fast Wi-Fi, and time to sit with fellow trekkers and process what you just did.
 It’s a great place to share your experience with fellow trekkers and look back on the feat you just achieved.

 Trek Distance: 15km (9.3 miles) | Trek Duration: 6-7 hours | Difficulty Level: Moderate (long distance but mostly downhill)